ClaimingCookie5/apprenticeship_portfolio/README.md

 ### Ticket Background

 This is part of an epic and was created as a ticket.
 I chose the ticket as it looked interesting and I hadn't done anything like this before.
-I would assume there were meetings before I was assigned the ticket, as it was created before I joined.
-Because I had no idea what I was doing, I broke the ticket down into 2 steps in the beginning, manually test to see if the requirements are even possible, and then automate the process.
+I would assume there were meetings before I was assigned the ticket, as the ticket was created before I joined Credera.
+I broke the ticket down into 2 steps in the beginning, manually test to see if the requirements are even possible, and then automate the process.
+The purpose of the ticket is to track resources deployed to AWS for cost and monitoring purposes.

 ### Learning and Research

-I had done a weeks worth of Terraform in the training before going onto placement, so I had to learn more about Terraform.
+I had done a weeks worth of Terraform training before going onto placement.
 I found a Youtube [video](https://www.youtube.com/watch?v=4zLTZh3bZd0&ab_channel=Tieho-The-Engineer) of someone explaining the process and how to do it manually.
+Lots of stack overflow.

 ### Completing the Ticket